monicaklopp/monicaklopp.github.io/_posts/2020-12-10-Pt-Whitney-Tank-Build-3.md

 ![](/post_images/121020/silos_with_oyster.png)

-To test the system, I have begun heating water to 40 C upstairs and fill the tanks downtairs.
-I will monitor the temp of tanks with and without rod heaters downtairs and report back soon.
+To test the system, I have begun heating water to 40 C upstairs and fill the tanks downstairs.
+I will monitor the temp of tanks with and without rod heaters downstairs and report back soon.